 Xcode 12 introduces support for Apple Silicon Macs.
-Even though you're working on an iOS project, this can impact you as developers now need to build for arm64 simulators, an architecture that used to be reserved to physical iDevices.
+Even though you're working on an iOS project, this can impact you as developers now need to build for arm64 simulators, an architecture that used to be reserved for physical iDevices.

 After updating, your project might fail to build if you update to Xcode's recommended build settings.

 ❌ ld: in /Users/.../Batch/Batch.embeddedframework/Batch.framework/Batch(Batch-arm64-master.o), building for iOS Simulator, but linking in object file built for iOS, file '/Users/.../Batch/Batch.embeddedframework/Batch.framework/Batch'

 Update to Batch 1.16

 If you already updated to Batch 1.16 but are still encountering this error, this is due to Batch being used with the old fat framework distribution method.

 If you're integrating manually, please migrate to the XCFramework distribution.